Gabriel Schürrer

-Gabriel Francisco Schürrer Peralta (born 16 August 1971) is an Argentine football manager and former player who played as a central defender.
+Gabriel Francisco Schürrer Peralta (born in Rafaela16 August 1971) is an Argentine professional football manager and former player.
+He is the current manager of Ecuadorian club Vinotinto Ecuador.

-He spent the better part of his career in Spain, appearing for five different clubs in nearly one full decade (1996 to 2004, 2006–07) and amassing La Liga totals of 235 games and 13 goals.
+He spent the better part of his career in Spain, appearing as a defender for five different clubs in nearly one full decade (1996 to 2004, 2006–07) and amassing La Liga totals of 235 games and 13 goals.

 Playing career

 Club

 Born in Rafaela, Santa Fe Province, Schürrer was best known for his eight-year stint in four La Liga clubs (two seasons apiece), most notably with Deportivo de La Coruña where he helped with 19 league games in the team's 1999–2000 league conquest.
 In 2004, he moved to Greece with Olympiacos FC, where he also remained two seasons.

 After retiring at the end of the 2006–07 campaign at the age of almost 36, with Málaga CF, having played only ten competitive matches with the Andalusians in the second division, Schürrer returned to Argentina, serving as a youth coach at Club Atlético Lanús which he also represented as a player in the early 90s.